TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

             // object will be automatically persisted
         }

-    At first this is very in transparent and difficult to understand.
+    This is not transparent and difficult to understand.
-    Besides of that, this procedure implies a big safety issue: When the original object is changed it would be impossible to cancel the persisting of the changes.
+    Besides that, this procedure introduces a big safety issue: When the original object is changed it would be impossible to cancel the persisting of the changes.
 For this reason a copy of the object is returned for changed objects, so the developer of the extension has to